 Also, for what it’s worth, not only are “net carbs” and “impact carbs” unscientific and not recognized by the FDA, there have in fact, been class action lawsuits.
 There are petitions now for the FDA to start evaluating these label claims more closely.

 PS.
-My newest e-book, The Burn the Fat, Feed The Muscle Guide to Flexible Meal Planning For Fat Loss was just released this week and is currently available for 50% during the new book launch promotion.
-To learn more about “Flexible Macro-Based Meal Planning” and about the new book, CLICK HERE.
+My newest e-book, The Burn the Fat, Feed The Muscle Guide to Flexible Meal Planning For Fat Loss was just released this week and is currently available for instant download.
+To learn more about “Flexible Macro-Based Meal Planning” CLICK HERE.

 About Tom Venuto